deeplycloudy/glmtools/docs/index.rst

 similar arguments.
 This script requires a cell lasso file, which may be as simple as a bounding box, or as elaborate as a time-evolving pattern.

 An example lasso file is found in ``examples/lasso-WTLMA-50km-2017Jul05.txt``.
 This simple rectangular bounding box is centered on the West Texas LMA and is valid for a few hours on 5 July 2017.
-Both the valid time and the coordinates can be edited directly.
+Both the valid time and the coordinates can be edited directly to change to a different day or box.
 The first and last vertices of the bounding box (any polygon is valid) must be repeated to close the polygon.

 Suggestions for automating
 --------------------------